Hi, I'm Anika. 👋🏽

-After I cofounded The Evergrey in 2016, it's grown into a digital news publication that helps Seattleites feel more connected to their city with a daily e-mail newsletter, stories and perspectives, and interactive events.
+After I cofounded The Evergrey in 2016, it grew into a digital news publication helping Seattleites feel more connected to their city with a daily e-mail newsletter, stories and perspectives, and interactive events.
 In 2017, The Evergrey was awarded the Society of Professional Journalists Western Washington's Innovator of the Year award.
 Here's my cofounder and me talking about the launch of The Evergrey.

-As the storytelling director at WhereBy.Us, the parent company of The Evergrey, I designed our newsletter and editorial strategies and the systems and processes for making what we make across all our WhereBy.Us cities in Seattle, Miami, Portland, Orlando, Pittsburgh (and growing!)
+As the storytelling director and product director at WhereBy.Us, the parent company of The Evergrey, I designed our newsletter and editorial strategies, and created the systems and processes to support all the WhereBy.Us cities.
 Here's me talking about what I've learned about growing a news product from scratch.
 I also wrote about using a jobs to be done framework to iterate on our newsletters, strategies for growing our newsletter subscribers, and how to measure journalistic impact.

 Other things about me: I write a monthly newsletter about Seattle journalism.
 I help lead the Online News Association's Seattle chapter.
-I was part of the 2018 Poynter Leadership Academy for Women in Digital Media and was named one of the 50 most influential women in Seattle by Seattle Met Magazine.
+I was part of the 2018 Poynter Leadership Academy for Women in Digital Media.
+I was named one of the 50 most influential women in Seattle by Seattle Met Magazine.
 I've helped organize the Northwest Journalists of Color scholarship for aspiring journalists of color in Washington State.
-I took a 10-week product management course at General Assembly Seattle; I was an Online News Association 2014 MJ Bear Fellow; I lived in Haiti for a few months while working for an NGO.
+I took a 10-week product management course at General Assembly Seattle.
+I was an Online News Association 2014 MJ Bear Fellow.
+I lived in Haiti for a few months while working for an NGO.

 Before The Evergrey and WhereBy.Us, I worked for The Seattle Times Education Lab as its engagement editor.
 Before that, I was the product and engagement director at the education news nonprofit Chalkbeat.
 Leading up to those gigs, I interned at national news outlets like CNN, Salon, Business Insider, the Center for Investigative Reporting and MSNBC.com – all of which helped me realize I'm most passionate about how to create sustainable models of local journalism using digital tools and platforms.